-- sp_executesql gives the possibility to use parameterised statements, EXECUTE does not.
+- sp_executesql gives the possibility to use parameterised statements, EXECUTE does

 - Parameterised statements gives no risk to SQL injection and also gives advantage of cached query plan.